Out of the FOG Banner

 Although they may be similar, Obsessive-Compulsive Personality Disorder (OCPD) is a different condition from the more commonly known Obsessive Compulsive Disorder (OCD).
 OCD is often characterized by a repetition or adherence to rituals.
 OCPD is characterized more by an unhealthy adherence to perfectionism.

-DSM-IV-TR Criteria for Obsessive-Compulsive Personality Disorder (OCPD)
+Obsessive-Compulsive Personality Disorder (OCPD) - The DSM Criteria

-Obsessive-Compulsive Personality Disorder (OCPD) is listed in the DSM-IV-TR as a "Cluster C" (anxious or fearful) Personality Disorder.
+Obsessive-Compulsive Personality Disorder (OCPD) is listed in the American Psychiatric Association’s Diagnostic & Statistical Manual (DSM) as a Cluster C (anxious or fearful) Personality Disorder.

 Obsessive-Compulsive Personality Disorder (OCPD) is defined by exhibiting at least four of the following: